 - 6 Functional vs. Non-functional requirements

 Behind every successful product and product launch lies a complicated process that can involve multiple oversight agencies, cross-functional teams, and stakeholders.
-Within an organization’s governance, risk management, and compliance (GRC) framework, product teams must pursue market innovation while remaining in compliance.
+Within an organization’s governance, risk management, and compliance (GRC) framework, product teams must pursue market innovation while remaining in compliance with applicable regulations, standards and contractual requirements.
 Staying in compliance with the vast array of rules, procedures, and contract clauses that govern product development can be a full-time job, and lack of management can lead to delays and failures that result in lost revenue, damaged reputation, or even legal action.

 With so much on the line, every development project should have a process within the GRC framework to monitor compliance risk and compliance activities along the way.
 Unfortunately, compliance management can be difficult to integrate into the full design process, and compliance delays can hold up a product launch.
 Product teams often need a better way to integrate compliance management into the development process.
 Those teams that include compliance management in their processes can reduce the risk of failure—and potentially improve their speed to market.